top of page

 Meet Linda

-Over the years, my husband, Mario, and I have had a furry family of dogs and cats of all ages, sizes and “issues.”
+Over the years, my husband, Mario, and I have had a furry family of dogs and cats of all ages, sizes, and “issues.”
 My pet walker affectionately calls our home “the land of misfits.”
-You’ve already met one of them on my homepage: Chilidog!
+You’ve already met one of them on my homepage: My now angel, Chilidog.

 He was a senior dachshund I adopted, and he was my therapy assistant for almost 5 years.
 The lessons I learned from him are the foundation for the guide I developed to help animal lovers refresh their compassionate hearts.

-Another “misfit” was a senior cat name Belle, who I was fostering.
+Another “misfit” was a senior cat named Belle, whom I was fostering.
 She needed medication a few times a day, so I would bring her to the office with me.
 When Belle meowed loudly one day, a client invited her into our session.
-With Belle on her lap, my client began to sort out memories that she had not previously shared in our year of meeting.
-Insights she gained with Belle seemed to free her from her past and set her on a new life path.
-From that day on, my practice included at least one animal therapy assistant.
+With Belle on her lap, my client began to sort through memories she had not previously shared with me over our year of meeting.
+The insights she gained from Belle seemed to free her from her past and set her on a new life path.
+From that day on, my practice included at least one animal therapy assistant, and a few now accompany me in my Zoom room.

 BLESSED BONDS